Key points about vaping

 • If you vape, don't see this as a long-term solution – keep reducing the amount of nicotine in the vaping liquid and aim to stop over time.

-There are short term and long term side effects to vaping.
-The most commonly-reported side effects are throat/mouth irritation, headache, cough, and nausea.
+There are short and long term side effects to vaping.
+The most commonly reported side effects are throat/mouth irritation, headache, cough, and nausea.
 These usually go away once vaping has stopped.

-Nicotine is addictive and is in many vape products. the addiction to nicotine can make you feel irritable, restless, unable to concentrate, and most people experience cravings when they go without it.
+Nicotine is addictive and it's in many vape products.
+Addiction to nicotine can make you feel irritable, restless and unable to concentrate, and most people experience cravings when they go without it.
 Having it takes away these symptoms, and this can keep you stuck in a cycle of addiction.
-Read more about nicotine and vaping.(external link)
+Read more about nicotine and vaping(external link).

 If you or someone you know has experienced an adverse reaction to a vaping product, you should report it to the New Zealand Pharmacovigilance Centre(external link) as soon as possible.
 This will help the Vaping Regulatory Authority monitor the safety of notifiable products on sale in Aotearoa New Zealand.